The Arctic Council

 Canada’s Involvement in the Arctic Council

-The work of the Arctic Council is supervised and directed by ministers of foreign affairs of the Arctic states, who are supported by the Senior Arctic Officials.
+The work of the Arctic Council is supervised and directed by ministers of the Arctic states, who are supported by the Senior Arctic Officials.

 Canada actively participates in the work of the Arctic Council.
 This work is carried out in six expert working groups:

 - Arctic Contaminants Action Program Working Group (ACAP): provides information on remedial and preventive actions relating to contaminants;

 - Arctic Monitoring and Assessment Programme Working Group (AMAP): focuses on monitoring, assessing and preventing pollution in the Arctic;

 - Conservation of Arctic Flora and Fauna Working Group (CAFF): focuses on biodiversity conservation and sustainability;